Carmyle: Primary schools

 Carmyle Primary School achieved small notoriety in the mid-1970s when it was rebuilt in a flying saucer/open plan design, a rarity in Scotland at the time.
 The school was subsequently rebuilt as a modern open-plan building after its demolition in 1993 following a fire.

 St Joachim's Primary School is affiliated with the Catholic Church of the same name.
-St Joachim's, in its current guise, was built in 1975.
+It, too, was built in the same flying saucer design as Carmyle Primary (as was the since-rebuilt James Aiton Primary in Cambuslang), to a design by Edward Allan.
+St Joachim's Primary was built in 1975, but it also suffered a fire, necessitating its demolition.
+It was rebuilt to a new design in the early 1980s.

 Leisure

-Carmyle has one public houses and two bowling greens.
-The Auld Boat Hoose, or "bottom shop" in River Road, opposite the spot where a boat would ferry people across the Clyde from the Cambuslang side, and the former Auld Hoose, or "tap shop", round the corner, a few hundred yards up Carmyle Avenue.
+Carmyle has one public house and two bowling greens.
+The Auld Boat Hoose, or "bottom shop" in River Road, opposite the spot where a boat would ferry people across the Clyde from the Cambuslang side.
+The former Auld Hoose, or "tap shop", round the corner, a few hundred yards up Carmyle Avenue, has since closed, been demolished, and its site been reoccupied by housing.

 Carmyle Bowling Club is situated one hundred yards from the "bottom shop" and has been a member of the Glasgow and Scottish Bowling Associations since the 1960s.
-Foxley Bowling Club in Carmyle Avenue was instituted in 1914,taking its name from the local estate called Foxley.
+Foxley Bowling Club in Carmyle Avenue was instituted in 1914, taking its name from the local estate called Foxley.
 Several residents of Carmyle are members and a friendly rivalry exists between the two clubs.